syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/tree-grid/EJ2_ASP.MVC/columns/headers.md

 Sometimes, there may be a requirement to change the column [`HeaderText`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.TreeGrid.TreeGridColumn.html#Syncfusion_EJ2_TreeGrid_TreeGridColumn_HeaderText) of the Tree Grid dynamically.
 This can be done using the following approach:

-To change the column `HeaderText`dynamically through an external button, follow these steps:

-**Step 1**: Get the column object corresponding to the field name by using the [`getColumnByField`](https://ej2.syncfusion.com/documentation/api/treegrid/#getcolumnbyfield) method.
+**Step 1**: From external button click, get the column object corresponding to the field name by using the [`getColumnByField`](https://ej2.syncfusion.com/documentation/api/treegrid/#getcolumnbyfield) method.
 Then, change the header text value.

 ```typescript
 var column = treegrid.getColumnByField("Duration"); // Get column object.